Worldremit/blog-trace-context-management-public/README.md

 ## Running in Context

-To restore `TraceContext` from `TracingContext`, we have to do an opposite operation.
+We have to do an opposite operation to restore `TraceContext` from `TracingContext`.
 Provide Brave with prefilled custom request basing on which it will recreate `TraceContext` if possible:

 ```kotlin
 fun createBraveTraceContext(tracing: Tracing, context: TracingContext): TraceContext? =